Skip to main content

 Physical activity

-Check with your doctor to clarify what type of physical activity is appropriate for you.
+Ask your doctor what type of physical activity is appropriate for you.
 Usually, some physical activity can be planned, such as walking or swimming, flexibility and strength exercises, and/or a personalized yoga program.

 Your immune system